typealiased/mockingbird/README-0.18.md

 print(bird.name)  // Prints ""
 ```

-You can create custom value providers by registering values for types.
+You can create custom value providers by registering values for specific types.

 ```swift
 var valueProvider = ValueProvider()